kserve/kserve/docs/samples/logger/knative-eventing/README.md

 # Knative Eventing Inference Logger Demo

-This demo assumes you have a cluster running with [KNative eventing installed](https://knative.dev/docs/eventing/getting-started/), along with kfserving.
+This demo assumes you have a cluster running with [Knative Eventing installed](https://knative.dev/docs/eventing/getting-started/), along with KFServing.

+Note: this was tested using Knative Eventing v0.17.

-First let us create a message dumper KNative service which will print out the Cloud Events it receives.
+First let us create a message dumper Knative service which will print out the CloudEvents it receives.
-We will use the following resource yaml:
+We will use the following resource YAML:

 ```
-apiVersion: serving.knative.dev/v1alpha1
+apiVersion: serving.knative.dev/v1
 kind: Service
 metadata:
   name: message-dumper